 Ruth was a friend of Charles Yeager in high school, worked at for Carnegie Steel inside the Naval Ordnance Center in So.
-Charleston, WV which made sheets for ships and much more.
+Charleston, WV which made sheets of metal for ships and much more.
 She married a high school sweetheart who was at the Bataan March in the Philippines and was left to die in the “death house” when another soldier saved him.
-She became the Director of Business Education in WV Public Schools, and then helped advance efforts in South Charleston about the history of that city, including helping to plan the Today Show taping in the Naval Ordnance Plant she had worked in.
+She became the Director of Business Education in WV Public Schools, then helped advance the history South Charleston, including helping to plan the Today Show taping in the Naval Ordnance Plant where she had worked during World War II.
 She lives in Greensboro, NC and teaches WWII veterans about contributions of Rosies.

-Michael’s love is career-and-technical education with strong emphasis in administrative leadership, including classroom management, local and state school administration, and developing and implementing standardized policies and procedures; troubleshooting, building consensus among employees; and creating and coordinating special projects for youth to learn to lead through community service.
+Michael’s love is career-and-technical education with strong emphasis in administrative leadership.
+He is experienced in classroom management, local and school administration, and developing standardized policies and procedures in education.
+Michael’s forté is building consensus among people and creating special projects for youth to learn to lead through community service.
 He is particularly interested in interviewing Rosies and facilitating hands-on education with living Rosies.

 executive Director & Founder

 Anne returned to West Virginia after working in other states and internationally.
-She received two M.A. degrees without having to finish the B.A. based on professional-level research, writing and contributions.
-After an M.A. from Harvard Univ, she was a partner in a small Boston-area firm that launched technologies.
+She received two M.A. degrees without having to finish the B.A. based on professional-level research, writing, and contributions.
+After an M.A. from Harvard University, she was a partner in a small Boston-area firm that launched technologies.
 She founded a nonprofit based on work with the U.S. Army Corps of Engineers to find technologies to clean and use sediments from navigable waters.
-She is recognized for good ideas and to work to bring them to reality.
-Her mother, a Rosie, and her grandfather, a one-room teacher and carpenter on the C&O Raildoad influenced Anne to create ways for people to work together to meet, such as the Rosie the Riveter Project.
+She is recognized for good ideas and bringing them to reality.
+Her mother, a Rosie, and her grandfather, a one-room teacher and a C&O railroad operator, carpenter on the C&O have influenced Anne’s as she strives to create way for people to pull together to meet America’s potential.
+The American Rosie Movement is an example.

-June is a Rosie the Riveter with relatives in occupied nations in Europe.
-She took drafting classes in high school, then she drafted ship parts in the Philadelphia ship yards while her mother riveted airplanes nearby.
-She had seven children, has been active nationally and internationally all her life, and has helped significantly in holding educating people in other nations and the Netherlands about the importance of Rosies.
+June is a Rosie the Riveter who had relatives in occupied nations in Europe during the war.
+She is a self-starter who took drafting classes in high school, then drafted ship parts in the Philadelphia ship yards while her mother riveted airplanes nearby.
+She had seven children, has been active nationally and internationally all her life, and has helped significantly in educating people in America and other nations and the Netherlands about the importance of Rosies.

 Sally is an artist, is married to an active duty military man, and is especially interested in helping “Thanks!” to tie our Rosie the Riveter work to the arts.She is a graduate of California Institute of the Arts (Cal Arts), and her artistic skills include animation film making.
 She is from the Pittsburgh area, has Rosies in her family, now lives in Maryland with her husband who is in the US military.